Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A CT scan is also useful when another type of exam, such as X-ray or physical exam, is not conclusive.
-CT scans of the kidney may be used to evaluate the back part of the abdomen.
+CT scans of the kidney may be used to evaluate the back part of the belly.
 CT scans of the kidney may be used to help guide the needle placement in kidney biopsies.

 After the removal of a kidney, CT scans may be used to locate abnormal masses in the empty space where the kidney once was.
-Your healthcare provider may have other reasons to recommend a CT scan of the abdomen.
+Your healthcare provider may have other reasons to recommend a CT scan of the belly.

 You may want to ask your healthcare provider about the amount of radiation used during the test.
 Also ask about the risks as they apply to you.

 Consider writing down all X-rays you get, including past scans and X-rays for other health reasons.
 Show this list to your provider.
 The risks of radiation exposure may be tied to the number of X-rays you have and the X-ray treatments you have over time.